Geely Yuanjing X3: Geely Yuanjing X3 Pro

+Kandi EX3 (K26)

+The Kandi EX3 was Launched originally as the Kandi K26 in 2017 as Kandi's first electric SUV.
+The EX3 offers a range of approximately 380 km (240 miles) and a top speed of 110 km/h (68 mph).
+It was the first electrified version of the Geely Yuanjing X3 platform.
+At launch, the EX3 is eligible for tax exemptions under China’s NEV (New Energy Vehicle) policy and U.S. federal EV tax credits.

 Maple 30X

 The Maple 30X is a subcompact electric crossover SUV based on the Geely Yuanjing X3 with the exterior body being essentially a rebadge.
 The Maple 30X result of a partnership between Geely and Kandi Technologies.
 It was launched by the affiliate company of Kandi Technologies Group, Inc., Fengsheng Automotive in July 2020.
 Fengsheng also launched a mobility version of the Maple 30X customized for the urban mobility market.

-The motor of the Maple 30X has a maximum output of 70kW (94 hp) and a maximum torque of 180N.m, the electric driving range on one full charge is up to 306 km or 190 miles.
+The motor of the Maple 30X has a maximum output of 70 kW (94 hp) and a maximum torque of 180N.m, the electric driving range on one full charge is up to 306 km or 190 miles.
 The Maple 30X comes with express charging and standard charging options.
 Express charging enables the vehicle to be charged to 80% in 30 minutes.
 A home plug-in charging feature is also available for all future Maple brand electric vehicles.